coralrofa/ROSES/README.md

 ## Database

-Python pandas was used to generate SQlite3 database “employees_df.db”  from the csv file “Employee.csv".
-The csv file was read into the DataFrame  “employees” with an added index to serve as primary key.
+Python Pandas was used to generate SQlite3 database “employees_df.db”  from the csv file “Employee.csv".
+First, the csv file was read into the DataFrame  “EmployeeIndex” with an added index to serve as primary key.
 The employees dataframe was used to generate two independent tables.
-One table called “Predicated” containing the target variable ‘LeaveOrNot’ and a reference index. .
-The second table called “Features”  containing the variables 'Education', 'JoiningYear', 'City', 'PaymentTier', 'Age', 'Gender', 'EverBenched', ‘ExperienceInCurrentDomain’ and a reference index.
-These tables were joined using SQlite3 into the table “Employees”, and loaded into the dataframe “employee-data_df”.  the reference index removed using the code  employee_data_df = df.drop(['EmployeeIndex:1', 'EmployeeIndex'], axis=1).
+One table called “Predicated” containing the target variable ‘LeaveOrNot’ and the reference index. .
+The second table called “Features”  containing the variables 'Education', 'JoiningYear', 'City', 'PaymentTier', 'Age', 'Gender', 'EverBenched', ‘ExperienceInCurrentDomain’ and the reference index.
+These tables were joined using SQlite3 into the table “Employees”, and loaded into the dataframe “employee_data_df”.
+Then the reference index was removed.
 The table contained no null values.

 ### Machine Learning Model: Balanced Random Forest Classifier

 ####  Model Background

-Random Forest model uses multiple decision trees to process the data to arrive to a more accurate prediction of the target value from the given features.
+Random Forest model uses multiple decision trees to process the data to arrive to a more accurate prediction of the target value from a random subset of the given features.
+This is done with the Python Scikit-Learn library.
 It is a highly accurate model that compensates for overfitting by using the average of all predictions and most importantly it allows determination of the features with the most influence on the target.

-XXXXXXX If there are statistics involved, what stats are being included in analysis and why?

-XXXXXXX If no statistics are involved, what would you include if you had more time?

-#### Overview of analysis
+#### Overview of Analysis

-Connect to sqlite3 database via pd.read_sql_query

-Asses the properties of the database  to determine the size and integrity of the database. there were no null values identified.
+First we had connected to SQlite3 database.
+Then there was an assesesment of the properties of the database to determine the size and integrity of the database. there were no null values identified.

-Establish columns/target  and remove unwanted columns: The variables within the dataframe “employee-data_df” were subsequently split into dependent variables (features) and labels (target).
-Then, string values were converted into numerical values using the code pd.get_dummies.

-Check the balance of the target values

-Establish the training set and train the model: and split into test/training sets using sklearn.model_selection import train_test_split.
+The next step was to establish the features and target and remove unwanted column of reference index.
+The variables within the dataframe “employee_data_df” were subsequently split into dependent variables (features) and labels (target).
+Then, string values were converted into numerical values.
+Afterwards, there was a check of the balance of the target values.
+Then, we had established the training and testing sets and trained the model with Scikit-Learn.
+Next, there was a resampling of the training data.
+Finally we had determined the balanced accuracy score and calculate confusion matrix.
+The training data was then resampled using the BalancedRandomForestClassifier and the balance accuracy score and confusion matrix were calculated.

-Resample the training data

-Determine balanced accuracy score and calculate confusion matrix: The training data was then resampled using the BalancedRandomForestClassifier and the balance accuracy score and confusion matrix were calculated.

 Accuracy Score